oracle-livelabs/database/datapump-x-platform-migration/05-xtts-rollforward-phase/xtts-rollforward-phase.md

 This lab assumes you have:

 - Connected to the lab
-- A terminal window open on source
+- A terminal window open on the source
-- Another terminal window open on target
+- Another terminal window open on the target
 - Prepared the source
 - Successfully executed initial backup (prepare phase)
 - Successfully executed initial restore (prepare phase)

 ## Task 1: Adding Table and Data File to Source Database (SOURCE)
-In this (and the previous) phase the database is up and there is no downtime yet.
+In this (and the previous) phase, the database is up, and there is no downtime yet.
 Users make changes in the source database.
 Let's simulate that by creating a table and adding a data file.

 1. Start SQL\*Plus (SOURCE) </br>
 Connect with SQL*Plus as TPCC user to the source database: